gigijoe/dragon-eye/README.md

 - Built-in wifi AP for connectivity
 - Built-in RTSP video server (H.265 codec)
 - Video output can be one of the following option HDMI / RTP / HLS / RTSP (Prefer RTSP)
-- Supports Android APP (Dragon Eye RC) to start / stop / config / play RTSP video stream
+- Android APP to start / stop / config / play RTSP video stream
 - Written in c/c++ for running performance
 - Background subtraction runnung by GPU to improve real-time performance